 The configuration of all automation types mentioned here, are basically the same.

-The automation rules for sprint and release channel follow the same structure while the one for epic chats require a few more options to be configured.
+The automation settings for Sprint and Release Channel follow the same structure while the one for Epic Chats require a few more options to be configured (see above).

 The set-up of all automation types, needs to be done via a Jira project admin.